mindspore-ai/docs/docs/mindarmour/docs/source_en/index.rst

 5. `Model Encryption <https://www.mindspore.cn/mindarmour/docs/en/master/model_encrypt_protection.html>`_

-   Use the symmetric encryption algorithm to encrypt the parameter files or inference models to protect the model files.
+   Uses the symmetric encryption algorithm to encrypt the parameter files or inference models to protect the model files.
 Directly loads the ciphertext model to implement inference or incremental training when using the algorithm.

 .. toctree::
    :glob: